Grandez/HAR/README.md

-# Practical-Machine-Learning - Human Activity Recognition
+# Practical Machine Learning - Human Activity Recognition
 ## Background

 Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal